dsohk/rancher-devsecops-workshop/docs/part-2.md

 Sample Screenshot below
 ![Configure Jenkins](./images/part2-step5-configuring-Jenkins-sonarqube-credentials.png)

+We are done with the credential for Github and Sonarqube.

-9. Navigate back to the Jenkins Dashboard.
+Now navigate back to the Jenkins Dashboard.

-### Configure Jenkins System
+### Configure Jenkins System with Global Environmental Varaiables.

-1. Login to Jenkins
-2. Navigate to `Managing Jenkins`, then choose `Configure System`.

-#### Setup Global Environment variables

-1. Login to Jenkins
-2. Navigate to `Managing Jenkins`, then choose `Configure System`.

-Go to `Global Properties` section.
+Navigate to `Managing Jenkins` > `Configure System` Scroll down to `Global Properties` section.

-1. Enable `Environment Variables` checkbox
+1. Select `Environment Variables` checkbox
-2. Click `Add` button to continue.
+2. Under List of Variables, click `Add` button to continue.
-3. Add New Environment Variable
+3. Under NAME, key in
    * Key: `HARBOR_URL`
    * Value: (Your Harbor_URL) (just IP:PORT - no http:// or https://)